 An intermittent stream with the associated buffers bisects the property.
 The proposed development plan shows two multifamily buildings with underground parking on both sides of this environmental feature.
-The second building (No. 2) will include a swimming pool and patio for use by the residents.
+The second building (Building 2) will include a swimming pool and patio for use by the residents.

-As per Section 24-134(a)(1) of the Subdivision Regulations, residential subdivisions within this proposed density may be required to dedicate 15 percent of their land to the Maryland-National Capital Park and Planning Commission (M-NCPPC) for public parks.
-In this case, application of the Mandatory Dedication requirement would require the dedication of 0.56 acres of land to M-NCPPC.
-Due to the amount and location (not contiguous to existing parkland) of available land available for dedication, dedication of public parkland would not be desirable nor provide much benefit to the Parks system.
-DPR believes that the future residents would be best served by the provision of private on-site recreational facilities in order to meet the requirements of Mandatory Park Dedication (Section 24-135(b)).
+As per Section 24-134(a)(1) of the Subdivision Regulations, residential subdivisions within this proposed density may be required to dedicate 15 percent of their land to M-NCPPC for public parks.
+In this case, application of the mandatory dedication requirement would require the dedication of 0.56 acre of land to M-NCPPC.
+Due to the amount and location (not contiguous to existing parkland) of land available for dedication, dedication of public parkland would not be desirable nor provide much benefit to the parks system.
+The future residents would be best served by the provision of private on-site recreational facilities in order to meet the requirements of mandatory park dedication (Section 24-135(b)).